 They surround Tommy, telling him how great he is.
 He already knows.
 Mike Jr. has everyone gather round, pumping up for their set.
-I joined Jake at the side.
+I join Jake at the side.
 He’s enjoying our musical revue, from classical to rock, from 1880 to 1977.

 “Wait until we actually play our music after the kids are danced out,” I want his approval of my music.

 It was time to introduce the Out-Crowd.
 They’re crowded behind stage.
 I give Grant the cut sign.
 They bow and jump back into the crowd.